bvrsr3/Applications-of-Bessel-Functions/README.md

 $𝑥_0$ is the regular singular point of $y^{\prime\prime}+p\left(x\right)y^\prime+q\left(x\right)y=0$ if $(𝑥 − 𝑥_0)𝑝(𝑥)$ and $(𝑥 − 𝑥_0)^2𝑞(𝑥)$ exists and has valid Taylor expansion about $𝑥_0$.
 The exponent r (may be real or complex) number should be chosen such that $𝑎_0 ≠ 0$.
 Now, there exists a class of 2nd order, linear ODEs with variable coefficients of the form:
 $x^2y^{\prime\prime}+xy^\prime+{(x}^2-\ m^2)y=0$

-The Bessel function of the first kind of mth order is given by:
+The Bessel function of the first kind of $m^{th}$ order is given by:

 $J_m(x) = \sum{_{l=0}^{\infty}}\frac{(-1)^l}{2^{2l+m}l!(m+l)!}x^{2l+m}$

 $Y_m\left(x\right)=\ \frac{J_m\left(x\right)\cos{\pi m}-J_{-m}(x)}{\sin{\pi m}}$

-The behaviour of the Bessel functions of first kind 𝐽𝑚 of order ‘m’ are shown below:
+The behaviour of the Bessel functions of first kind $J_m$ of order ‘m’ are shown below:

 ![image](https://user-images.githubusercontent.com/111849605/202916473-6bd3e3f8-fbee-48f9-8d73-7e38f1ef11a9.png)

-The behaviour of the Bessel functions of second kind $𝑌_𝑚$ of order ‘m’ are shown below:
+The behaviour of the Bessel functions of second kind $Y_𝑚$ of order ‘m’ are shown below:

 ![image](https://user-images.githubusercontent.com/111849605/202916498-5cf8a8ae-9a1b-4253-b5e2-7cfa3b497c5d.png)